turisa/companies-api/README.md

 # companies-api
-An RESTful API that enables access to imaginary companies, managers, jobs and countries.
+A REST API built with Express and Mongoose.
+Enables access to imaginary companies, managers, jobs and countries.
+Built with Express and Mongoose.

 All data was generated using [Faker](https://faker.readthedocs.io/en/master/).